javierdlrm/Discovery-Frequent-Itemsets-And-Association-Rules/README.md

 # Discovery frequent itemsets and association rules
-Implementation of Apriori algorithm from scratch.
-Generation of candidates, frequent itemsets and association rules.
-Subject: Data Mining.
-Programme: Master's degree in Data Science at KTH
+Implementation of Apriori algorithm.
+This project was created as an assignment for ID2222 course at KTH.

 ## Requirements
 ```